Casuistics: Cure of a treatment resistant (Terbinafine, Ciclopirox)

 Summary: Broadband antimycotics like Terbinafin or Ciclopirox inhibit important metaboliic pathways in fungal cells, like cell wall synthesis or the spore protecting enzyme catalase as defense against oxidative agents like hydrogen peroxide (H2O2).
 Resistence against these drugs is increasingly observed.

 Time controlled application of 3% H2O2 followed by 1% formaldeyde solutions at 15 and 10min prior to the next Ciclopirox/Terbinafin standard therapy every 12 or 24h overcomes resistance.
 H2O2 damages the Ciclopirox inhibited catalase of spores and formaldehyde binds to free aminogroups of amino acids in spore and keratin proteins of skin cells thus harming simultaneously spores as well as fungus cells and their keratin food.
-This curative therapy shortens treatment time considerably (half) as opposed to the the additional H2O2 treatment alone.
+This curative therapy shortens treatment time considerably (half) as opposed to the the supplementary H2O2 treatment alone.
 No relapses were observed.
 The fast reaction of both reagents within seconds or a few minutes does not detectably harm the subsequently applied antimycotic drugs

 Prior History: German brown goats were kept since 1993 all year round in an open shack with straw covered ground on a meadow of around 1ha until death from age.
 Dry straw was delivered for many years as 15-20 kg square bales and since 2017 as 300-400kg round bales being wet in in the lower 15% of their diameter due to storage on a weather exposed meadow.
 Humidity remained for several monthe even during dry storage due to high pressure packing of the straw.
 The goats developed afterwards from time to time bald skin areas of 5-8 cm diameter although only dry straw was sprinkeled.
 The lesions corresponded clinically to a Trichophyton tonsurans fungal infection disappearing after 3-4 applications of Micocept (Miconazol 1%) Shampoo being applied to the affected skin and around 5cm into the healthy appearing pelt with single use nitril gloves.
 This cured the symptoms within two weeks (hair regrowth).